gamedev-js/gamedev-js/README.md

 Things I used when developing WebGL games.

-NOTE: This is **NOT** another `awesome-*` repo which contains full list of what ever they can.
-The list below are things I really used and evaluated during the time I developing WebGL games and libraries.
-It will not growing too fast and if a solution is proof better than others, I will delete the losing one to keep the page delicate.
+**NOTE:** This is **NOT** another `awesome-*` repo which contains a huge list of what ever they can.
+The list below are things I really used and evaluated during my development of WebGL games and libraries.
+It will not growing too fast and I'm trying to remove seldom used, out-of-date stuffs when there is a better alternative.

 ## WebGL